 How to clean a mechanical keyboard – the ultimate guide

 Unfortunately, there’s a lot of misinformation out there about cleaning your keyboard.
 Some methods widely recommended could completely ruin your keyboard altogether!
+It’s really important to properly clean you mechanical keyboard, especially if its an expensive RGB backlit one.
+Before getting into the actual step by step guide of cleaning your mechanical keyboard, let’s take a look at some of the cleaning products you’ll need.

 Is it Safe to Put your Keyboard in the Dishwasher?